 Answers will be filled in on a pre-printed mark sheet.

-Participants are required to sign in at least 30 minutes before the start of the exam for check-in and to present:
+Participants are required to sign in approximately 60 minutes before the start of the exam for check-in and to present:

-After the exam participants will have to hand in all their exam documents (marksheet and question sheets) and go through the check-out process.
+After the exam participants will have to hand in all their exam documents (marksheet and exam questionnaires) and go through the check-out process.

 Results are sent by e-mail 2 months after the exam date.
 Upon passing of the exam, candidates will receive an ACCA certificate for completion of part I of the certification process.
 This certificate states that candidates “have passed the examination of the Acute Cardiovascular Care Association”.